Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 </div>
 ## Understanding and Preparing The Data

-Based on the amount of data available on a Player based on just the 4 Steam API endpoints - there is a choice of over 250 pieces of information.
-One could blindly jam every single one of these data-points in the Nexosis API, cross our fingers and hope it finds something - but if there's no correlation between each column and the target, we'll end up with a useless model.
+Based on the amount of data available on a player based on just the 4 Steam API endpoints - there is a choice of over 250 pieces of information.
+One could blindly jam every single one of these data-points in the Nexosis API, cross our fingers and hope it finds something.
+The Nexosis API will attempt to reduce the feature set to the most important ones - but if there's little or no correlation between each column and the target, we'll end up with a useless or insufficient model.

 This means putting some thought into what metrics can be used to identify cheaters in a video game.
 Some domain knowledge of CS:GO is helpful as well as how cheating works.
 I've already mentioned above why the number of games owned might help build a more effective model.
 Any metric that is available either directly or through a calculation indicating a players performance should be obvious choices since cheating should allow them to perform way better than the rest of the players.